ionixjunior/ionixjunior.dev/_i18n/en/_posts/2024-01-22-git-add-command-explained-a-step-by-step-tutorial.md

 What now>
 {%- endhighlight -%}

-The Git told us that 1 path was added.
+The Git told us that one path was added.
 Let's check the status to see what is happening.

 {%- highlight diff -%}
 What now> 1